-- 9.15 Complaints alleging a breach of this Part by a Councillor, the General Manager or an Administrator are to be managed by the Office.
-This clause does not prevent the Office from referring an alleged breach of this Part back to the Council for consideration in accordance with the Procedures. - 9.16 Complaints alleging a breach of this Part by other Council Officials are to be managed by the General Manager in accordance with the Procedures.
+- 9.14 Complaints alleging a breach of this Pars by a councillor, the Chief Executive Officer or an administrator are to be managed by the OLG.
+This clause does not prevent the OLG from referring an alleged breach of this Part back to Council for consideration in accordance with the Procedures. - 9.15 Complaints alleging a breach of this Part by other Council officials are to be managed by the Chief Executive Officer in accordance with the Procedures.